EAST HOLLYWOOD

 I help wheel the abandoned elote cart of a man who was snatched off the street in my neighborhood to a nearby home for safekeeping until someone can contact his family and tell them he is gone.
 Later in my studio, I hunch over my painting and in painstaking detail coax the form of an animal's decomposing remains out of an abstraction of green paint.

 Compared to what is outside my door, everything else feels dim.
 I am not sure what art is for anymore.
 My art friends insist that in this moment, more than ever, art is necessary.
 I wonder how the urgency of this moment makes it more necessary than ever to do…. exactly what we did yesterday and the day before?
 When does this moment call for more?
 When is it time for our bodies to be on the streets?
-When is throwing a molotov cocktailnecessary?
+When is throwing a Molotov cocktail

 I am at a loss about how to make art about this moment.
 My mom sometimes jokes that she’s afraid of the planet Jupiter because it’s JUST TOO DAMN BIG for her to comprehend.
 I think about Lot’s unnamed wife who dared to peek directly at the terror and turned into a pillar of salt.
 I think about a possum, paralyzed with fear, playing dead until the monsters pass.